 Paul Revere House Education and Visitor Center at Lathrop Place

-The Paul Revere Memorial Association’s Education and Visitor Center at Lathrop Place makes the Paul Revere House historic site fully handicapped accessible, provides modern amenities for all our visitors, features a permanent exhibit on Paul Revere’s ride, changing exhibits on his fascinating business career, offer new programs in dedicated spaces, and an expanded museum shop.
+The Paul Revere Memorial Association’s Education and Visitor Center at Lathrop Place makes the Paul Revere House historic site fully handicapped accessible, provides modern amenities for all our visitors, features permanent and changing exhibits, new programs in dedicated spaces, and an expanded museum shop.

 The new Center is perfectly located in an abutting 1835 row house that sits on land that once belonged to Paul Revere.
 Key features of Lathrop Place, an important but formerly forlorn historic building (windows, stairways, fireplaces, and clapboards) have been lovingly restored.

 Executive Director Nina Zannieri noted, “With the new Education and Visitor Center, we are better positioned to welcome growing numbers of visitors with comfortable program rooms, new exhibits, and accessible restrooms.
-Equally important is the fact that we were able to save a neighborhood building with its own historic significance and stories to tell.
+Equally important is the fact that we were able to save a historically significant building with its own stories to tell.
 We are enormously proud that we have been able to retain the warmth and feel of this wonderful old building while elevating it to a new use.”

 The project was funded by a $4.1 million-dollar capital campaign that attracted over 600 donors.
 Major donors included the Massachusetts Cultural Facilities Fund, the National Park Service, National Endowment for the Humanities, LPL Financial, Ruby W. and Lavon Linn Foundation, Amelia Peabody Charitable Fund, several anonymous donors, and Julia and Mark Casady and the One Step Forward Education Foundation.